sophware/mastodon-bookmarklets/README.md

 ## Smart follow

-Follow an account you have selected on a page.
+Follow an account you have highlighted on a page.

 For people with **one account at one instance**: Highlight the text for a Mastodon account and click this to follow them.
-This is useful, for example, if you see someone post their account info on a blog or somewhere else outside of Mastodon.
+This is useful, for example, if you see someone post their account info on a blog or elsewhere outside of Mastodon.

 For people with **multiple accounts**: Make your follow come from the correct instance.

-This bookmarklet also attempts to locate an account without it being in the selection.
-For a few tested insances, it will find an account when you are looking at their profile on Mastodon (in a column or in its own page).
+NOTE: This bookmarklet also attempts to locate an account without it being selected.
+Tested at a few instances, it will try to find an account when you are looking at its profile on Mastodon (in a column or in its own page).

-Install!
+Install here=>

 TODO: